aheit2020/ELK-Project/README.md

   - name: Start metricbeat service
     command: service metricbeat start

-- Ensure the playbook has the full path to metricbeat-playbook.yml
+- Ensure the playbook is properly formatted with correct spacing and has the full path to metricbeat-playbook.yml
 - Use command in /etc/ansible/roles: ansible-playbook metricbeat-playbook.yml to run the playbook
 - On Kibana navigate to the metricbeat installation page on the ELK server GUI
 - Click Add Metric Data, Click Docker Metrics, Click the DEB tab under Getting Started, Scroll down to the bottom of the page and click Check Data